Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penn State University

-Penn State requires all UAS operations on university property to be approved through the Office of Physical Plant and Environmental Health & Safety.
-Operators must comply with FAA regulations and university policy.
-Beaver Stadium, one of the largest stadiums in the US, is subject to strict FAA TFR enforcement during football games.
+Penn State requires all UAS operations on university property to be approved by the Office of Environmental Health & Safety and Physical Plant.
+Beaver Stadium is subject to strict federal TFR during football games (one of the largest stadiums in the US).

-Restrictions: Prior approval required for all drone operations on campus.
-Beaver Stadium TFR strictly enforced during football games.
-No flights over campus buildings, medical facilities, or crowds without specific authorization.
-Part 107 certification required for commercial or research operations.
+Restrictions: Prior authorization from EHS required.
+Beaver Stadium TFR strictly enforced one hour before through one hour after football games.
+No flights over campus buildings, medical facilities, or crowds.

 University of Pittsburgh

-Pitt requires drone operators to obtain written approval from the Office of Environmental Health & Safety prior to any UAS operation on university property.
-All operators must hold applicable FAA certifications.
-Acrisure Stadium (shared with Pittsburgh Steelers) is subject to FAA TFR restrictions during events.
+University of Pittsburgh requires all drone operations on campus to be approved by the Office of Environmental Health & Safety.
+Acrisure Stadium (shared with Pittsburgh Steelers) is subject to federal TFR during sporting events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.